Can I pay my property tax online?

 Do you accept credit/debit cards, or online payments?

 -At this time we accept cash and checks/money orders and cashier checks only.
-We have surveyed customers directly and the majority of customers would not use their credit cards due to the additional 3% fee charged to each bill on top of the tax amount.
+We have surveyed customers directly and the majority of customers would not use their credit cards due to the additional fee charged by the credit card company to each bill on top of the tax amount.
+(These fees can be up to 3% of the charged amount.)

 -You can pay online using your checking account at www.hamptonnh.gov, go to online services.